ssuralcmu/ContextVLM/README.md

 This Git Repository contains code for the ContextVLM paper and the associated DrivingContexts dataset.

 In this work, we introduce a dataset called DrivingContexts for the detection of relevant driving contexts for autonomous driving.
-Additionally, we have methods for
+Additionally, we propose the use of vision language models such as LLaVa and ViLT with zero-shot and few-shot approaches, to solve the problem of detecting such contexts.
+With our approach, we reduce the need for fully supervised training on large annotated datasets to detect these contexts and also the need for hand-crafted approaches to understand specific contexts of importance.

 ### Venue